KevinVan720/animated_styled_widget/README.md

 DynamicTextStyle lets you define font size, letter spacing etc using absolute/relative values.
 300% font size means 3 times the default font size.

-SmoothMatrix4 is similar to Matrix4 but ensures that all the transformations is animatable.
+SmoothMatrix4 is similar to Matrix4 but ensures that all the transformations is smoothly animatable.
 It also allows you to use Dimension as translation distances to adapt to different screen sizes.

 The layout model and paint order is shown below: